cardboard-iguana/cardboard-iguana.com/log/2021-10-07-tryhackme-complete-beginner.md

 The actual vulnerability is two-fold:

-* Admin image uploads bypass authentication.
+(1) Admin image uploads bypass authentication.

-* There's no check on *what* actually gets uploaded, so we can push up a PHP script instead of an actual image.
+(2) There's no check on *what* actually gets uploaded, so we can push up a PHP script instead of an actual image.

-References:

 * [Online Book Store 1.0 - Unauthenticated Remote Code Execution](https://www.exploit-db.com/exploits/47887)